 What happens if they stick around?
 An individual vision becomes the company vision.
 Alternative ideas are stifled, and the business becomes more about the charismatic leader than the organizational mission.

 Have you ever worked on a group project where one person used their influence to hijack the original idea and take it in a different direction, ultimately making everyone but them unhappy and producing a sub-par result?
-(If you’ve never experienced this, just watch one season of Project Runway and you’ll see plenty of examples.)

-Founder’s Syndrome is much the same, but on an organization-wide level.
+Founder’s Syndrome is much the same but on an organization-wide level.

-Symptoms of Founder’s Syndrome
+Warning signs of Founder’s Syndrome

 While Founder’s Syndrome is more common in non-profit organizations, for-profit companies (especially small to mid-sized ones) can easily suffer as well.